 Although the Liberal government is doing all it can to divert attention away from its decisions and whether these were justified, and onto the truckers and their various blemishes and missteps, there is reason for cautious optimism.
-Commissioner Paul Rouleau, who is heading the inquiry, said in his opening remarks that, “Uncovering the truth is an important goal.
+Commissioner Paul Rouleau, who is heading the inquiry, that, “Uncovering the truth is an important goal.
 When difficult events occur that impact the lives of Canadians, the public has a right to know what happened.”

-Rouleau is of course correct.
-Witnesses at the inquiry, unlike those at parliamentary committees, testify under oath and are required by the Canada Evidence Act to tell “the truth, the whole truth and nothing but the truth.”
+Rouleau is of course correct. , unlike those at parliamentary committees, testify under oath and are required by the to tell “the truth, the whole truth and nothing but the truth.”
 Still, government and sympathetic witnesses are trying to keep the inquiry’s scope as narrow as possible.
 Consequently, the public may learn only portions of the whole truth concerning events of which they “have a right to know.”

 This dynamic plus the Inquiry’s heavy workload and comparatively tight deadline reduce the likelihood that it will delve into a couple of truths which, while in the public domain, have not yet attracted the attention they deserve.
 They are important, however, because they were fundamental to creating the conditions that led to the government’s decision to invoke the Emergencies Act, and are indicative of the mindset and character of the people who made it.